xxi511/i18n-sample/readme.md

 cmd + B
 cmd + R
 ```
-It should build a swift file in `$Output` everytime project build
+It should build a swift file in `$Output` every time project build
 It may crash after build, maybe a bug but still work don't worry.